Gymnastics at the 1992 Summer Olympics – Women's artistic team all-around

 These are the results of the women's artistic team all-around competition, one of six events for female competitors in artistic gymnastics at the 1992 Summer Olympics in Barcelona.
-The compulsory and optional rounds took place on July 26 and 28 at the Palau d'Esports de Barcelona.
+The compulsory and optional rounds took place on July 28 at the Palau Sant Jordi.

 Qualification

 The top 12 teams at the 1991 World Artistic Gymnastics Championships earned places in the team all-around competition.